Boris Brott: Development of Canadian orchestras

 Brott directed the Lakehead Symphony Orchestra (Thunder Bay Symphony Orchestra) between 1967 and 1972 and the Regina Symphony Orchestra from 1971 to 1973.

 From 1969 to 1990, Brott was artistic director and conductor of the Hamilton Philharmonic Orchestra, which grew from an amateur ensemble to a professional one with a 42-week season and 16,000 subscribers.
 The orchestra also gave birth to the quintet Canadian Brass.
 Brott and the HPO were in the news when they performed in the middle of a steel factory blast furnace in Hamilton's industrial core at Dofasco Inc.- now Arcelor Mittal.
-A charismatic maestro, Brott included visual elements, ballet dancers, Shakespearean actors, film, rock groups, even astronauts to the stages of classical music concerts.
+Brott included visual elements, ballet dancers, Shakespearean actors, film, rock groups, and astronauts to the stages of classical music concerts.

-In the early 1970s, he played an integral role in the acoustic aspects of the construction Hamilton Place, now known as First Ontario Concert Hall in downtown Hamilton.
+In the early 1970s, he played a role in the acoustic aspects of the construction Hamilton Place, now known as First Ontario Concert Hall in downtown Hamilton.
 He conducted the first notes heard in the hall on September 22, 1973.

 In 1975, Brott assumed directorship of the CBC Winnipeg Orchestra.
 In 1977 he had made his opera debut, conducting Donizetti's Daughter of the Regiment for the COC.
 Brott later directed Opera Hamilton and guest-conducted with the Canadian Opera Company and Sadler's Wells Opera.

 Brott served as the Principal Youth and Family conductor with both the National Arts Centre Orchestra in Ottawa and the Toronto Symphony Orchestra.
 From 1982 to 1985 he was artistic director of Symphony Nova Scotia.
 He led the Ontario Place Pops Orchestra from 1983 to 1991.

 Founding of Brott Music Festival, National Academy Orchestra of Canada and BrottOpera

 In 1988, he founded the Brott Music Festival, which has since become Canada's largest orchestral music festival.
 It is a major cultural event in Hamilton and surrounding areas for the months of July and August.
 From that, he created the National Academy Orchestra of Canada, recognized in 1999 as a National School by the Department of Canadian Heritage.
 The NAO pairs music graduates pursuing a career with professional musicians from North American orchestras in a mentor-apprentice relationship.
 It is Canada's only professional training orchestra and has graduated about 1,200 musicians.
-In 2015 after Opera Hamilton folded, he founded BrottOpera with a similar model as the NAO—to provide performance opportunities for emerging young singers and keep opera alive in the City of Hamilton.
+In 2015 after Opera Hamilton folded, he founded BrottOpera with a similar model as the NAO—to provide performance opportunities for emerging young singers in the City of Hamilton.

 During this period, Brott also became the first music director of the New West Symphony, Thousand Oaks, California, where he remained as Maestro for 17 years.
 He also took over the role of Music Director at McGill Chamber Orchestra from his father, who founded the ensemble in 1945.
 He remained its leader, now known as Orchestre Classique de Montreal until his death.